 Before the Millennium Falcon ride opened, Disney promised us that the credits you earn on Smugglers Run, you’d be able to spend on other experiences in Galaxy’s Edge after the ride was over.
 It’d be cool if you could use them towards FastPasses or something similar, but I haven’t seen it yet, and at this point, I’m not sure they will ever implement it.

 Is it Worth It?

-Overall I think that Millennium Falcon: Smuggler’s Run is a great addition to Disneyland and a nice ride for Galaxy’s Edge.
+Overall I think that Millennium Falcon: Smuggler’s Run is a great addition to Hollywood Studios and Disneyland and a nice ride for Galaxy’s Edge.
 The queue is probably my favorite ever, even more than Flight of Passage and there is just so much to explore there.
 I could walk and look inside there for days.

 A lot of people have been really down on the ride, and complain that it’s not nearly as nice as they thought it would be.
 To some degree they are right.

-I don’t agree however that it’s as bad as some would like you to believe.
+It’s not nearly as bad as some would like you to believe.
 Every time I’ve been on it, all the people inside the cockpit with me have been screaming with joy and laughing the whole ride.
 I’ve brought big-time Star Wars friends on the ride, who were overjoyed by the whole experience.

 I think all the hate comes from guests coming to Galaxy’s Edge for the first time, expecting Smugglers Run to be a headlining E-Ticket attraction.
 That is never what it was supposed to be, and the narrative got portrayed that way because of the delayed opening of Rise of the Resistance, which is the REAL headline attraction for Star Wars Land.